[Demo Webinar] Crafting self-service infra with Spacelift Blueprints

 In the above examples, I have two nodes running in my AKS cluster with 11 pods, all running on one node.
 If I have a problem with that node, I may wish to delete all the pods from the node and have them run on the other node.

 Once they have been confirmed as safe to be removed, you can go ahead and remove the pods from the node using the kubectl drain command.
-The drain command will evict the pods from the node and schedule them on another free node.
+The drain command uses the Kubernetes eviction API, so it respects PodDisruptionBudgets (PDBs) and other safety checks.
+When the pods are successfully evicted, they are rescheduled on other ready nodes in the cluster.

 kubectl drain aks-agentpool-39678053-vmss00000a